Theme from New York, New York: History

+Frank Sinatra version

+Frank Military, a longtime associate and former employee of Frank Sinatra's publishing company, was adept at choosing songs for the singer.
+Military sent Sinatra a record of "New York, New York" and kept checking in with his secretary to see if he listened to it.
+Sinatra eventually gave the sheet music to his pianist, Vinnie Falcone, and in October 1978, he began performing it in a medley with "New York, New York" from the 1944 musical On the Town.

+He hired Don Costa to create a medley of "Autumn in New York", "The Sidewalks of New York", and "Theme from New York, New York" as an overture for his act, entering to Kander's vamp.
+Audiences loved "New York, New York" so much that he kept moving it later into the set, which he was still closing with "My Way".
+It was through those performances that Sinatra developed the massive rallentando that defines his interpretation of the song and is immortalized on record.
+By 1980, "New York, New York" had become the closer for his performances.

-In 1979, "Theme from New York, New York" was recorded by Frank Sinatra for his album Trilogy: Past Present Future (1980), and became closely associated with him as one of his signature songs.
+Sinatra recorded the song for his triple album Trilogy: Past Present Future (1980), and it eventually became his signature song.
 Don Costa received a Grammy nomination for the energetic orchestration.
 Sinatra occasionally performed the song live with Minnelli as a duet.
-Sinatra recorded it a second time for his 1993 album Duets, with Tony Bennett.
+Having known him all her life, she referred to him as "Uncle Frank", and Minnelli teased him that his signature song was written for her.

-Sinatra's recording peaked at #32 in June 1980, becoming his final Top 40 hit.
-It was also an Adult Contemporary hit, reaching #10 in the US and #2 in Canada.
-The song made a minor showing in the UK (#59); however, it recharted several years later and reached #4 in 1986.
-The song was nominated for a Grammy Award for Best Pop Vocal Performance, Male and Sinatra made two more studio recordings of the song in 1981 (for his NBC TV special The Man and His Music) and 1993 (for Capitol Records).
-From the latter, an electronic duet with Tony Bennett was produced for Sinatra's Duets album.
+Sinatra's recording peaked at number 32 on June 14, 1980, becoming his final Top 40 hit.
+It was also an Adult Contemporary hit, reaching number 10 in the US and number 2 in Canada.
+In Mexico, it reached number 1 on Notitas Musicales' Hit Parade chart in December 1981, remaining in that position for three fortnights.
+The song made a minor showing in the UK (number 59); however, it recharted several years later and reached number 4 in 1986.
+The song was nominated for a Grammy Award for Best Pop Vocal Performance, Male.

-The lyrics of the Sinatra versions differ slightly from Ebb's original lyrics.
-Notably, the phrase "A-number-one", which does not appear at all in the original lyrics, is sung twice at the song's rallentando climax.
-(Ebb has said he "didn't even like" Sinatra's use of "A-number-one".)
-The phrase is both the first and fourth on a list of three superlative titles the singer strives to achieve — "A-number-one, top of the list, king of the hill, A-number-one" — where Ebb's original lyrics (performed by Minnelli) were "king of the hill, head of the list, cream of the crop, and the top of the heap."
+Sinatra made two more studio recordings of the song in 1981 (for his NBC TV special The Man and His Music) and 1993 (for Capitol Records).
+The latter recording was edited into a duet with Tony Bennett for Sinatra's Duets album.